-a.
-Items not permitted in all rooms, flats, suites, or apartments include non-UL approved electrical items, halogen lamps, multi-headed lamps with plastic shades, extension cords, personal refrigerators larger than 5.5 cu. ft.(refrigerators less than 5.5 cubic feet are permissible), microwaves larger than 1,000 watts (microwaves less than 1,000 watts are permissible), kerosene lamps, space heaters, propane and other flammable liquids or harmful chemicals, window air conditioning units not provided by the University, mercury thermometers, fog and smoke machines, clothes washers and dryers, freestanding freezers larger than 5.5 cu. ft.(freezers less than 5.5 cubic feet are permissible), dishwashers, air conditioners, hot tubs, waterbeds, neon signs, wax or oil burners, natural holiday trees, and any items otherwise prohibited by University policy.
+- a.
+Items not permitted in all rooms, flats, suites, or apartments include non-UL approved electrical items, halogen lamps, multi-headed lamps with plastic shades, extension cords, personal refrigerators larger than 5.5 cu. ft.(refrigerators less than 5.5 cubic feet are permissible), microwaves larger than 1,000 watts (microwaves less than 1,000 watts are permissible), kerosene lamps, space heaters, propane and other flammable liquids or harmful chemicals, window air conditioning units not provided by the University, mercury thermometers, fog and smoke machines, clothes washers and dryers, freestanding freezers larger than 5.5 cu. ft.(freezers less than 5.5 cubic feet are permissible), dishwashers, air conditioners, hot tubs, waterbeds, neon signs, wax or oil burners, natural holiday trees, and many items otherwise prohibited by University policy. - b.

-- b.
 Deep-fat fryers, toaster ovens, waffle makers, gasoline stoves or open-flame cooking appliances, sternos, immersible heaters and open-coil hot pots and hot plates are not permitted in rooms, flats, suites, or apartments. - c.
 Coffeemakers with hot plates, or similar warming plates, are not permitted.
 Coffeemakers with internal heating devices, such as ©Keurig or ©Tassimo, are permissible. - d.
 Air fryers, toasters, rice cookers, and crock pots are not permitted for use in any bedroom, or in flat or suite areas, but can be used within the common area kitchen in a residence hall or the kitchen area only of an apartment.
 Storage of these items is permitted in bedrooms, flats, and or suites as long as the unit has cooled, and it is not plugged in.
 In addition, all grills are prohibited for use on the grounds of residential communities, with this exception: charcoal grills may be used outdoors within the apartment communities as per the safety guidelines listed in the university's BBQ policy. - e.
 UL-approved surge protected power strips and plug adapters with reset switches are permitted but cannot be connected to another similar item to add length to an outlet.
 Power strips, extension cords, and plug adapters without surge protection are prohibited. - f.
-The possession or use of any type of firearm, ammunition, gunpowder, fireworks, air rifle, air pistol, spring-powered pellet (or "BB") gun, paintball gun, blade-based weapon, knife over six inches in length, sword, chukka stick, throwing star, brass knuckles, slingshot devices, chemical/biological weapon, or any other substance or device designed to harm or incapacitate, is prohibited. - g.
+Only UL -listed electronic devices are permitted.
+Personal electronic transportation devices/ vehicles must be registered with Binghamton University Environmental Health & Safety.
+Devices using rechargeable lithium-lon batteries must be charged with the manufacturer-provided charging device.
+Residents are expected to supervise the recharging of such devices.
+Under no circumstance should an item be left charging unsupervised. - g.
+The possession or use of any type of firearm, ammunition, gunpowder, fireworks, air rifle, air pistol, spring-powered pellet (or "BB") gun, paintball gun, blade-based weapon, knife over six inches in length, sword, chukka stick, throwing star, brass knuckles, slingshot devices, chemical/biological weapon, or any other substance or device designed to harm or incapacitate, is prohibited. - h.
 Determinations by authorized University personnel as to the permissibility of specific items shall be final and conclusive.